 These coffee stores can be difficult to find since they are built in a maze of alleys, so don’t hesitate to ask locals for directions.

 Check out more Coffee Apartments in Ho Chi Minh

 Street food is a remarkable part of Vietnamese cuisine.
-You can find all kinds of food from main courses to desserts on the sidewalks.
-Especially, at hidden alleyways in Ho Chi Minh City, there are plenty of hawkers who sell dishes from different regions of Vietnam.
+You can find all kinds of food, from main courses to desserts, on the sidewalks.
+Especially, in hidden alleyways in Ho Chi Minh City, there are plenty of hawkers who sell dishes from different regions of Vietnam.
 The food may not be decorated elegantly like ones in luxurious restaurants, but the taste will not let you down, and the price, of course, is much more affordable.
 Therefore, street food alleys are the preferred places for students and office workers to hang out with their friends after school or work.
 Food stalls here only open from afternoon to evening, when the weather is cooler, after that the hawkers would move to other locations or come home to prepare for the next day.
-It can be very crowded at times so keep an eye on your belongings while enjoying your meal.
-It is worth customizing your food tour to have time trying street food.
+It can be very crowded at times, so keep an eye on your belongings while enjoying your meal.
+It is worth customizing your food tour to have time to try street food.
 Here are some alleyways that you can find without difficulty:

 76 Hai Ba Trung Alley